-Select Off, Modbus Comms Input, EtherNet/IP Comms Input, Test or Master Comms as input type.
-Slave Comms must be selected if the channel is to be written-to via Modbus.
-Select 'Modbus Comms Input' if the channel is to be written to via Modbus.
-Use 'EtherNet/IP Comms Input' if the channel is to be written to by an EtherNet/IP client.
-Master Comms must be selected if this channel is to read from another instrument.
-See section 4.3.16 for details of Master Comms, section section 4.3.21 for details of the EtherNet/ IP option and section 4.3.15 for Modbus Comms (Connections).
+Select Modbus Comms Input if the channel is to be written-to via Modbus.
+Use Ethernet/IP if the channel is to be written-to by an Ethernet/IP client.
+Master Comms must be selected if this channel is to be read from another instrument.

+Note: See section 4.3.16 for details of Master Comms, section 4.3.21 for details of the EtherNet/IP option and section 4.3.15 for Modbus comms (Connections).